allenai/OLMo/LUMI.md

 Note that the documentation tells us to set `ROCR_VISIBLE_DEVICES`, but this is wrong.
 Slurm already sets this.
 If we set it again, bad things happen.

-The name of this script is stupid and should change.

 ### Level 5: Our own training script